bvett/adaptive-timer/README.md

 ```

 #### Random Chaos
-This scenario is more for fun and/or making improvements:
+This scenario is more for fun and/or observing improvements:

 In [simulator.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/simulator.py):
 ```python